Norway & North Cape – Magic of the Arctic Winter

 Ålesund is a town renowned for its beautiful Art Nouveau architecture.
 A devastating fire burned a large part of the city to the ground in 1904.
 The entire city was rebuilt in the fashionable style of the time, Art Nouveau.
 Take a walk around town and take in all the architectural details that make these houses so beautiful.

-Today you are invited on an active tour to learn about Norwegian marine life.
+Here you can learn more about Norwegian marine life.
 The Atlanterhavsparken is one of the most distinctive aquariums in all of Europe, as the aquarium itself is built into the coastal landscape, with its fish tanks display the sealife in its authentic habitat..

 The aquarium boasts a spectacular outdoor area with a view to the Atlantic Ocean, as well as a penguin park, seal bay and underwater observatory.